The page has been translated by Gen AI.

 Figure.
 Check linux chrony sync status

-Check if the chrony package is installed, and if not, install it using the following command.
-If ntp is installed, delete the ntp package or stop the ntpd daemon and install chrony.
+Check whether the chrony package is installed, and if it is not, install it using the following command.
+If ntp is installed, remove the ntp package or stop the ntpd daemon before installing chrony.

 Redhat/CentOS

-Check if chrony is installed and install the chrony package using yum:
+Check whether chrony is installed and install the chrony package with yum

 rpm -qa | grep chrony